Table of Contents

 If you own an e-commerce business, there may be times when you need more cash than you currently have on hand.
-This could be due to a gap between placing a large inventory order and selling your products, a costly new marketing initiative, or the fact that you’re in a growth phase and profits haven’t yet caught up to expenses.
+This could be due to a time gap between placing a large inventory order and selling your products, a costly new marketing initiative, or the fact that you’re in a growth phase and profits haven’t yet caught up to expenses.
 What can you do if you’re short on cash flow but need capital to grow your online business?

 Read on to learn what types of loans are available to e-commerce companies and how to find the right funding for your needs.

-What Are E-commerce Loans?
+What Are E-Commerce Loans?

 An e-commerce loan is any type of small business loan that is used to start or expand an online retail business.
 It might also provide the funding to add an e-commerce component to a traditional brick-and-mortar business.

-How Do E-commerce Loans Work?
+How Do E-Commerce Loans Work?

-Once you’ve received the proceeds of an e-commerce loan, you can generally use the money for any business need, such as buying inventory or equipment, paying staff salaries, renting a warehouse, overhauling your website, or investing in social media marketing.
+Once you’ve received the proceeds of an e-commerce loan, you can generally use the money for any business need, including buying inventory or equipment, paying staff salaries, renting a warehouse, overhauling your website, or investing in social media marketing.
 In some cases, however, a loan may have strict requirements for what you can spend the money on, so it’s key to read the fine print before applying.

-E-commerce Financing Options
+E-Commerce Financing Options

 E-commerce financing is a broad term that covers many types of business loans.
 Here are some options you may want to consider.